 Are you interested in Volunteer Opportunities for:

 who volunteer at Blue Jay include school groups, environmental clubs and organizations, Scout groups, special interest groups and families.
 Many choose to take part in our annual special events held on Saturdays during various parts of the year (see Songbird Celebration, Winter Open House and NC Big Sweep).
 Other groups choose to come in a series of visits to work on various projects each month.
-For a one-time opportunity that is not a special event, many groups choose to borrow our "Big Sweep" discovery box and help pick up litter around Falls Lake.
-To register for a special event, schedule visits or reserve the "Big Sweep" discovery box, contact the Blue Jay Center for Environmental Education at 919-870-4330 or email us
+For a one-time opportunity that is not a special event, many groups choose to borrow our "Big Sweep" Discovery Box and help pick up litter around Falls Lake.
+To register to volunteer as a group, or to reserve the "Big Sweep" Discovery Box, contact the Blue Jay Center for Environmental Education at 919-870-4330 or email us

 who volunteer at Blue Jay include High School students

 , Scouts, environmental educators, and stewards of Wake County's natural resources.
-Opportunities include special events, which are held on Saturdays during various parts of the year (see Winter Open House, Songbird Celebration, and NC Big Sweep).
+Opportunities include special events, which are held on various Saturdays during the year (see Winter Open House, Songbird Celebration, and NC Big Sweep).
 Some choose to schedule their own unique volunteer opportunity.
 We always welcome new ideas, and individual volunteers may offer their own special skills that would enhance Blue Jay Point County Park's facilities or programming.
-To register for a special event, schedule visits or reserve the "Big Sweep" discovery box, contact the Blue Jay Center for Environmental Education at 919-870-4330 or email us.
+To talk with us about volunteer opportunities or to reserve the "Big Sweep" Discovery Box, contact the Blue Jay Center for Environmental Education at 919-870-4330 or email us.
 The very best way to keep abreast of upcoming volunteer opportunities is to sign up for Blue Jay's monthly electronic newsletter, the Blue Jay Flyer

 .
 Just scroll to the bottom of Blue Jay's main page to sign up!